toxic0berliner/opnsense-wifi-watchdog/README.md

  - the interface name as it show in ifconfig, should be something like ath0_wlan1
  - the matching interface name in the opnSense sense : something like opt3
  - the number of seconds to wait for an interface reconfigure to hopefully solve the link being down, after this wait if the interface is not up and connected the script will reboot the system.
 Typically 60 seconds is enought for what I see.

+ ## Logs
+ It's not realy clean as of now, but we generate 2 logfiles : ``/var/log/wifi_watchdog.log`` and ``/var/log/wifi_watchdog.log.uptime.csv``

+ The path of these logfiles can be changed in the script itself in ``/usr/local/bin/wifiwatchdog.sh``

+ You might want to make sure ``/var/log`` is not lost upon reboots if you want to keep your logs.

+ @todo: rotate the logs at some point
+ ==> Meanwhile, you need to clear the log files manually whenever you think is right to avoid filling your filesystem.
+I tried to not log too much but still wanted useful info for debug.